gsdc/ansible-role-grid/README.md

 RPMs of CA polices to be installed

-    grid_install_fetchcrl: true

-fetch-crl is only installed when IGTF trustanchors are requested.

     grid_fetchcrl_options: []

-Options are passed as a hash.
+Options for fetchcrl are passed as a hash.
 Following keys are possible.
 -   agingtolerance: 24
 -   nosymlinks: true
 -   nowarnings: true